iamdonovan/iamdonovan.github.io/_sources/teaching/egm702/practicals/week3.rst.txt

     :alt: the output to the console after running Step 1.

 This shows that the 2 images are the same image, just different processing levels.
 Now, in the **Map** panel, turn off the SR Image to see the TOA Image underneath.

-What differences do you notice?
-Why do you think these layers look so different?
+- What differences do you notice?
+- Why do you think these layers look so different (or do they)?

 Try adjusting the colours for the TOA or the SR Image – you can start with a 98% stretch by clicking the **Custom** button in the visualization parameters panel.
 Try different band combinations, too.
 For example, change the display bands to bands 7, 6, and
 5, and apply a 98% stretch to both images.
 Do you notice more, or less of a difference for this band combination? **Why do you think that might be?**